VAW-77: 1990s

-VAW-77 was established on 1 October 1995 to replace VAW-122 as a full time counter narcotics E-2C squadron.
+VAW-77 was established on 1 October 1995 to replace VAW-122 as a full-time counter narcotics E-2C squadron.

 On 18 October 1995, VAW-77 was commissioned, as a Reserve Squadron serving with the US Coast Guard and other Federal Agencies to fight the war on drugs, providing air surveillance for the United States Southern Command.
 The squadron worked in tandem with Coast Guard and other federal law enforcement agencies to combine and coordinate operations of counter-narcotics forces.
 The E-2C Hawkeye squadron deploys four to five times a year to bases near known drug trafficking routes to help identify suspected drug smugglers.
 The squadron spends approximately four to five months per year forward deployed to bases near illegal drug traffic lanes.
-18-19 October 1995 was also the squadrons first drill weekend, On 25 October 1995 VAW-77 initiated their first flight Commander Thomas D. Lindsey, LCDR Bryan Cutchen and CDR Wetzel.
+18–19 October 1995 was also the squadrons first drill weekend, On 25 October 1995 VAW-77 initiated their first flight Commander Thomas D. Lindsey, LCDR Bryan Cutchen and CDR Wetzel.

 7-9 January 1996, VAW-77 participated in a missile exercise alongside Marine Aircraft Group 49 (MAG-49).

-In 11 February 1997, VAW-77 provided SAR alert services for STS-80.
+On 11 February 1997, VAW-77 provided SAR alert services for STS-80.

 After Hurricane Floyd hit in late 1999, VAW-77 and VAW-78 provided communication, command and control (C3) support to U.S. Coast Guard, Air Force, Army aircraft, and C-130 for humanitarian relief and flood evacuation operations in Virginia, North and South Carolina.
 When flooding began in Virginia and North Carolina near the Tar River, VAW-77 and VAW-78 initially supported search and rescue operations over the drill weekend.

-In 1999, VAW-77 to date flown 6676.5 hours and 1755 sorties in support of counter-drug operations and directly responsible for the seizure of 20.4 metric tons of cocaine and 10.5 metric tons of marijuana enroute to the United States.
+In 1999, VAW-77 to date flown 6676.5 hours and 1755 sorties in support of counter-drug operations and directly responsible for the seizure of 20.4 metric tons of cocaine and 10.5 metric tons of marijuana en route to the United States.

 2000s

 Since commissioning, the Nightwolves have completed a number of sixty-day counter-drug deployments to the Caribbean Theater.
-From 2000-2001, Rear Admiral Bryan Cutchen commanded VAW-77.
+From 2000 to 2001, Rear Admiral Bryan Cutchen commanded VAW-77.
 VAW-77 would often deploy and perform counter-drug operations out of NS Roosevelt Roads until the Naval Station ceased active operations in October 2003 prior to its inactivation on 31 March 2004.
 VAW-77 continues to operate out of Howard AFB, Patrick AFB, Comalapa AFB, Coast Guard Air Station Borinquen, Manta Air Force Base, and Hato International Airport.
 Squadron aircraft have been involved in over 120 high-profile arrests and seizures of drug carrying container ships, high-speed watercraft, and light civilian aircraft.

-On 1-2 October 2002.
+On 1–2 October 2002.
 VAW-77 helped support the launch of STS-112 at Patrick AFB, Florida.

 Throughout 2002, VAW-77 flew 1,717 mishap free flight hours for 456 sorties.
-From 1995-2002, VAW-77 have flown 9,466.6 hours in 508 sorties and seizied 28 t of cocaine and 11.5 t of marijuana enroute to the United States.
+From 1995 to 2002, VAW-77 have flown 9,466.6 hours in 508 sorties and seizied 28 t of cocaine and 11.5 t of marijuana en route to the United States.

 In 2005 the squadron participated in the federal military response to Katrina in 2005.